Blog

 nj gardenFertilize the Soil

+When you consider what to do in your garden in March, it will likely be to fertilize.
 Perhaps you did not fertilize your trees last winter.
 If so, the best time to do it is now.
 Dig little holes two feet apart from the drip line, making sure the holes are two inches deep.
 Fill them up with fertilizer, and you can rest assured that your plants will be healthy when spring comes.

 At the end of the month, you can also start fertilizing your shrubs.
 These shrubs include all kinds of plants, such as roses.
-Each type of plant requires a different fertilizer so make sure you have the appropriate one.
+Each type of plant requires a different fertilizer, so make sure you have the appropriate one.
 Also, follow the instructions on the packet.
 Some fertilizers need to be diluted and placed in specific areas only.

 Prune Your Plants

 During the winter, many plants may have started wilting.
 Many people say that pruning should not be a winter chore, but this is not entirely true.
 Consult with your landscaper to find out which shrubs will be blooming in spring.
-Some of them might benefit from pruning right before the warmer days of spring arrive in NJ.
+Some of them might benefit from pruning right before the arrival of warmer days of spring in NJ.

 Some plants like the pirea and forsythia must be pruned after spring, right after they have started flowering.
 You can also prune them before fall when they are starting to bud in preparation for the following year’s bloom.